ilyasseisov/git-guide/Git.md

 3. git checkout my-branch - checkout to your branch
 4. git merge master - merge main into my-branch
 5. git push -u origin my-branch - push my-branch into remote repo

+#### feature branch workflow

+In that flow work on every new feature/bugfix starts in a new branch.
+And the every branch is merged into main.

+#### collaboration workflow in companies

+1.1. clone project
+1.2. create a new branch
+1.3. work and make commits
+1.4. push that branch to remote origin
+1.5. create a PR

+2.1. review PR at Github
+2.2. add comments to things to change
+2.3. set status "Request changes"

+3.1. fix changes, commit and push
+3.2. leave a message at Github (note the commits' hash)

+4.1. check that all changes are correct
+4.2. set status "Approve"

+5.1. merge branch into main
+5.2. delete branch

+6.1. delete branch locally
+6.2. git checkout main
+6.3. git pull